 - Ask the company to provide you with any material on their Replacement Value Protection.
 Different companies enforce and charge differently for protection.
 Seeing the numbers and exactly what a company is willing to be liable for, can go a long way toward picking one company over another.

 - Find out who is liable if you pack your own stuff, versus the mover packing it.
 Many companies don’t offer any protection on homeowner-packed items, so if you want to guarantee the most safety for your valuable belongings you may have to splurge on a packing service as well.

 - Make sure the mover explains their claims process in detail.
 It’s important that you know how much time you have to make a claim, what information you are required to provide, and what the steps are.

 - Discuss protection on specialty items.
-Many moving companies refuse to cover high value items at the same rates as they do with regular stuff.
+Many moving companies refuse to cover high-value items at the same rates as they do with the regular stuff.
 Find out how you can protect that piano before it goes sliding down the ramp.

 Making a claim on damaged things: what you need to know

 Keep in mind, valuation or insurance coverage does not automatically pay for anything.
 It must be clearly proven that the mover was responsible for the damages.
 That’s why you will usually still have to make a claim and go through the right process.
 Another thing to keep in mind: even if you see damage to your stuff you are still legally obligated to pay the full amount for the move.
 Once you go through the claims process your money will be reimbursed back to you.